deftio/fifostr/README.md

 # fifostr.py

-a small python lib for treating strings as fifos with triggerable patterns (c) 2011 manu chatterjee    deftio (at) deftio.com
+a small python lib for treating strings as fifos with callback-based pattern matching

+(c) 2011 manu chatterjee    deftio (at) deftio.com

-fifostr (First In First Out String) is a small python originally used for combining  deque & string based operations for a embedded terminal program.
+fifostr (First In First Out String) is a small python originally used for combining  deque & string based operations for an embedded terminal program.
 It allows pieces of a string to be treated in a mutable way with operations that you would expect from a bi-directional list such as insertion at either end and adding/removing N chars from either end.

 fifostr also allows you to add / remove patterns which can trigger a user supplied function (E.g. if the pattern is "seen" then trigger the function).
-    these patterns can be strings, regexes or user-supplied-functions each pattern takes its pattern, an optional label, an optional start,stop index (defaults to looking at whole fifostr obj), and a callback_fn which is used if the pattern is detected
+Patterns can be strings, regexes or user-supplied-functions.
+A pattern consists of:
+  * pattern: string <or> compiled regex <or> user-supplied-parser-function
+  * label: user supplied 'name' for this pattern
+  * start index : position in fifostr to begin pattern match.  default is 0
+  * stop index : position in fifostr to end pattern match.  default is end of fifostr
+  * callback_fn : called if pattern is found, fifostr(start:end) is passed to the callback fn
+  * active : default is True, sets whether this pattern should be actively looked for

 There is nothing really profound here -- one can argue its not worth its own repo.
-Originally  this was used in a python serial terminal program dioterm (which allowed the serial terminal to parse commands sent/received by both sides).
+Originally a lighter version of this was used in a python serial terminal program dioterm (which allowed the serial terminal to parse commands sent/received by both sides).

 Cheers-
 MC

 ### Installation & usage
-from fifostr import fifostr  #include this statement with a path to fifostr.py fifostr.py is compatible (without mods) with both python 2.7+ and python 3+ as of this writing.
+from fifostr import fifostr  #include this statement with a path to fifostr.py fifostr.py is compatible (without mods) with both python 2.7+ and python 3.*

-### Feature List
+### Functionality List
 allows a string which is treated as a deque (fifo) object with:
   * add/remove chars or strings at either end
   * use slices, lists, or tuples to retrieve members (just like a real str object)
   * get head/tail (as a str)
   * match head/tail  --> match a supplied string to either the head or tail
   * add/del/get patterns  --> pattern can be string | regex | user_supplied_parser any of which triggers user supplied callback_fn
-    * all patterns can look at either the whole fifostr or any subset e.g. addPattern("foo",myCallback,3,5) --> only looks for foo between positions 3 and 5 in the fifostr
+    * all patterns can look at either the whole fifostr or any subset e.g. addPattern("foo",myCallback,3,5) --> only looks for "foo" between positions 3 and 5 in the fifostr
     * all patterns have optional label which can be used for logging purposes (eg. when pattern found, in addition to callback, emit label)
   * clear all patterns --> removes patterns from processing
   * get/setPattern Active/Inactive  --> allows a stored pattern to set on or off